-Iowa Vocational - Technical Tuition Grant - a state-funded grant for Iowa residents enrolled in Iowa community college Career and Technical Education programs who show financial need and meet the state's priority deadline.
+lowa Vocational - Technical Tuition Grant - a state-funded grant for lowa residents enrolled in lowa community college Career and Technical Education programs who show financial need and meet the state's priority deadline.

-Iowa Skilled Workforce Shortage Tuition Grant (Kibbie Grant) - a statefunded program for Iowa residents enrolled in specified Career and Technical Education programs who show financial need and meet the state's priority deadline.
+lowa Skilled Workforce Shortage Tuition Grant (Kibbie Grant) - a state-funded program for lowa residents enrolled in specified Career and Technical Education programs who show financial need and meet the state's priority deadline.

-All Iowa Opportunity Scholarship - a state-funded scholarship program available to Iowa residents who begin their initial enrollment at an eligible college or university within two years of graduation from high school.
-Students must file a FAFSA application and the Iowa Financial Aid application by the state's priority deadlines.
+All lowa Opportunity Scholarship - a state-funded scholarship program available to lowa residents who begin their initial enrollment at an eligible college or university within two years of graduation from high school.
+Students must file a FAFSA application and the lowa Financial Aid application by the state's priority deadlines.